Kuro-sam1210/Python-instagram/instagram-reels-poster/README.md

 ## Security Notes

-- Credentials are encrypted using Fernet encryption
+- **Encrypted Storage**: Credentials are encrypted using Fernet encryption
+- **Device Consistency**: Device fingerprints use a separate salt (DEVICE_SALT) to remain consistent even if encryption keys are rotated
-- Instagram sessions are cached for efficiency
+- **Session Management**: Instagram sessions are stored in JSON files and automatically refreshed when needed
+- **WARNING**: Never change DEVICE_SALT in production - it will invalidate all existing sessions
-- Use at your own risk - Instagram may ban accounts for automation
+- **Risk**: Use at your own risk - Instagram may ban accounts for automation

 ## API Endpoints